martinroob/tiny-translator/README.md

 This project has moved to the monorepo [ngx-i18nsupport](https://github.com/martinroob/ngx-i18nsupport).

-This is the actual [Tiny-Translator README](https://github.com/martinroob/ngx-i18nsupport/tree/master/projects/tiny-translator/README.md) c
+Here can find the actual [Tiny-Translator README](https://github.com/martinroob/ngx-i18nsupport/tree/master/projects/tiny-translator/README.md).

 The ready to use application can be found on the following GitHubPages:
 * [Tiny Translator (English)](https://martinroob.github.io/tiny-translator/en)